-This topic came from a request, asking if there is a way to have a Power Automate open an Excel sheet in a SharePoint folder, refresh the Power Query, then save the workbook.
-The other part was that this will be done all online in the background, without anyone opening the workbook.
+This topic came from a request, which asked if there was a way to have a Power Automate open an Excel sheet in a SharePoint folder, refresh the Power Query, and then save the workbook.
+The request also asked whether it could be all done online in the background, without anyone opening the workbook.

 Creating A Flow To Refresh Excel file In SharePoint

 This is very intuitive.
-It’s showing us here all the different things that we can do in Excel that are actions from the screen here in Power Automate Desktop.
+Here it shows us all the different things that we can do in Excel that are actions from the screen here in Power Automate Desktop.

-Once we select the file, we make sure that we have the Make instance visible turned on.
+Once we select the file, we need to make sure that we have the Make instance visible turned on.
 We don’t want it to be read-only.

 And then, we’re going to scroll down this list and click on the Advanced tab.
 If you have SharePoint, you’re going to have to enter the password to your SharePoint folder so that the file will open.

 Now we have our first instance, so we’re going to launch an Excel file.
-The next thing I’m going to do here is open this file so I can explain what I’m going to do before I actually create the steps in Power Automate Desktop.
+The next thing I will do here is open this file so I can explain what I’m going to do before I actually create the steps in Power Automate Desktop.

-I’m going open my Excel file (Challenge 1 Data), and as we can see here, we have all the data from the Enterprise DNA Challenge 1.
+I’m going open my Excel file (Challenge 1 Data).
+As we can see here, we have all the data from the Enterprise DNA Challenge 1.
 Now, I’ll click on this Query tab and then click on Refresh.
-Then, the third step would be to save the existing file.
-The last step would be to close the Excel instance.
+Then, the third step is to save the existing file.
+Finally, the last step is to close the Excel instance.
 Once I’ve completed this, I’ll run the flow so you can see it in action.

-Back in Power Automate Desktop, I’m going to click on UI automation.
-These are not all the steps, but these are a majority of the steps that you can use within a Word, an Excel file, or anything that’s UI and not web-based.
+Back in the Power Automate Desktop, I’m going to click on UI automation.
+While these are not all the steps, they are the majority of the steps that you can use within a Word, an Excel file, or anything that’s UI and not web-based.